rlugojr/sample-apps/example-elk-stack/README.md

 even dashboards.

 ![hmmm-304](/example-elk-stack/readme-images/hmmm-304.png "hmmm-304")
-Hmmm, I am getting a lot of 304 errors, I should look in to that
+Hmmm, I am getting a lot of 304's, I wonder if that is OK.

 ## Summary

 Starting from scratch we have built and used a complete elk stack, including binding our application directly to our own logstash instance, defining our own format.
-It even helped me learn something about my application (the 304 errors, which I still haven't fixed).
+It even helped me learn something about my application (the 304 errors, which I still haven't looked in to).

 The patterns don't need to stop there- the platform doesn't care where elasticsearch is- the other components could easily be reconfigured to point elsewhere.

-While this is a pretty long set of instructions, most of what is in here is pretty reusable.
+While this is a pretty long set of instructions, most of what is in here is directly reusable.
 Multiple logstash instances can log to the same elasticsearch instance, while using only one kibana viewer.
-It is also very flexible- each developer can set up their own stack- either as discrete applications, or one large bundle
+It is also very flexible- each developer can set up their own stack- either as discrete applications, or one large bundle.
+Remember - you only need to create the packages once for your team to leverage the stack.

 ## Package Resolution